newrelic/nri-vsphere/README.md

 If you have the source code and Go toolchain installed, you can build and run the vSphere integration locally.

-vSphere data is obtained via a client provided by the `govmomi` package, the official go wrapper for VMware API.
+vSphere data is obtained via a client provided by the `govmomi` package, the official Go wrapper for the VMware API.
 The same package provides a simulator for the virtual center, leveraged to run integration tests.

 The output of the integration is shaped by the `newrelic/infra-integrations-sdk` package and provided in JSON format.
 The New Relic Infra agent collects such data and sends it to New Relic.